alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 ### Task 1: ECHO Command

-First, I completed the ECHO function in Arduino IDE.
-This function can be seen below.
+First, I completed the ECHO command in Arduino IDE.
+This command can be seen below.
 <p align="center">
 <img width="550" src="photos/Echo_Arduino.png">
 </p>
 <br>

-I then called the function in Jupyter, using the code shown below.
+I then called the command in Jupyter, using the code shown below.
 The command sends the robot "HiHello" and the robot returns "Robot says -> HiHello."
 <p align="center">
 <img width="350" src="photos/Echo_Python_Crop.png">
 </p>